tinacms/tinacms-site/content/docs/getting-started/how-tina-works.md

 ## Git-Backed by Default

 Tina started as a side project of Forestry.io, and inherits its git-backed approach to persistence by default.
 Changes made to content in Tina's editor are immediately saved back to their markdown source files, and are committed + pushed to an origin git remote when the save button is pressed.

+## Dig Deeper

+To gain a better understanding of how Tina works, start by digging into some core Tina concepts:

+- The [Sidebar](https://tinacms.org/docs/concepts/sidebar) — the main hub for managing content.
+- Editing [Forms](https://tinacms.org/docs/concepts/forms) — these expose editable content to Tina.
+- Form [Fields](https://tinacms.org/docs/concepts/fields) — individual component that make up the forms.
+- [Backends](https://tinacms.org/docs/concepts/backends) — where the content is stored.
+- [Plugins](https://tinacms.org/docs/concepts/plugins) — extend the functionality of the CMS.